LSMBO/EvoTree/README.md

    - Download from: https://docs.conda.io/projects/miniconda/en/latest/
    - Follow the installation instructions for your operating system
    - Make sure conda is added to your system PATH
+   - **Initialize conda**: Open a new terminal and run `conda init`
+   - Restart your terminal after initialization

 ### Setup Instructions